LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Introduction

+Besides, REAL empirically finds 2D outlier detection methods \cite{hendrycksBaselineDetectingMisclassified2018, hendrycks2019scaling, gal2016dropout} perform poorly in the 3D domain, as a large number of outliers are predicted as inliers with high confidence scores .
+To alleviate this phenomenon, in addition to the Cross Entropy (CE) loss, REAL designs a Calibration Cross Entropy(CCE) loss to calibrate the outlier probabilities in inlier prediction.
+However, we empirically find that CCE alleviates this at the cost of accuracy in predicting inliers.
+As shown in the right panel of \cref{fig:real_statistics}, with CCE, the outlier probabilities of inlier points, which account for the vast majority of the total points, become very high (higher than 0.1), which is undesirable.

+To address these issues, in this work, we propose a novel method LiON, aiming to mitigate the lack of semantically-rich information in LiDAR point clouds for outlier detection.
+We contribute from two perspectives: learning and data.

+\textbf{Learning.} We reformulate the LiDAR outlier detection problem by applying Selective Classification (SC) principles \citep{feng2023towards, chow1970optimum} and introduce a point-wise abstaining penalty learning paradigm to address the problem of unclear distinction in point clouds.
+While inspired by SC, our method differs significantly from SC in our point-wise design.
+Specifically, a diverse calibration factor is learned in a point-wise manner to more effectively capture subtle differences within a point cloud and calibrate the relationship between inlier and outlier classifiers.
+As a result, we mitigate the unclear distinction in point clouds caused by their lack of semantically-rich information by learning a diverse factor in a point-wise manner.

+\textbf{Data.} Inspired by outlier exposure \cite{hendrycks2019oe}, we propose introducing objects from an external dataset, ShapeNet \citep{chang2015shapenet}, into existing scenes to synthesize outliers.
+ShapeNet, with its wide spectrum of categories and diverse geometries, can compensate for the long-tail distribution of real outliers.
+To ensure the realism of synthesized outliers, we take the LiDAR sampling pattern into consideration when merging randomly selected ShapeNet objects into road scenes.
+As illustrated in the right of \cref{fig:teaser}-(b), our synthesized outliers are precisely aligned with objects in the scene with respect to point sparsity and occlusion.
+In this way, we mitigate the lack of semantically-rich information in LiDAR point clouds by utilizing realistic, ShapeNet outliers with diverse geometries.

+Finally, the risk-coverage evaluation metrics associated with SC are also adapted for this task to serve as supplementary metrics of the holistic metrics AUPR/AUROC/mIoU$_\text{old}$ , allowing us to gain a deeper understanding of the performance gains.
+These metrics are also a key to narrow the gap between academic and industrial communities.
+This is because these metrics allow us to identify the rejection threshold that incurs the least cost but yields the highest gain (coverage), which is very important for industrial applications.

+Our contributions can be summarized as follows: \begin{itemize} \item We propose a point-wise abstaining penalty learning paradigm using the principle of SC to calibrate the relationship between inlier and outlier classifiers in a point-wise manner.
+Additionally, the risk-coverage evaluation metrics associated with SC are adapted for this problem, serving as supplementary metrics to the holistic metrics AUPR/AUROC/mIoU$_\text{old}$.

+\item We utilize ShapeNet objects to synthesize realistic and diverse outliers to approximate unlimited real outliers.

-\item Our proposed method has achieved new SOTA performance for anomaly detection not only in previously established anomaly detection metrics, but also in the newly introduced risk-coverage curve metric, on SemanticKITTI and NuScenes.
+\item Our method has achieved new SOTA performance for LiDAR outlier detection not only in previously established outlier detection metrics, but also in the risk-coverage curve metric, on SemanticKITTI and NuScenes.

 \end{itemize}